jaads/SignatureHandler/README.md

 # SignatureHandler
-Program to sign and verify signatures using BouncyCastle as a provider.
+Program to sign and verify signatures using
+* ECC with explicit parameters instead of named curves
+* BouncyCastle as a provider
+* JDK APIs.

 ## Requirements
-* You have to set up a Java Keystore (JKS) in the appropriate format.
+You have to set up a Java Keystore (JKS) in the appropriate format.
 In my case BouncyCastleKeyStore (BSK).
 Within the store you need to generate
 1. Keypair
 2. Certificate

-* Make Provider available.
-Either statically within the code (as I did) or dynamically within you JRE.
+Install Provider either statically within the code (as I did) or dynamically within you JRE.
+Furhter infos: https://www.bouncycastle.org/wiki/display/JA1/Provider+Installation

 ## Adjustments
 * Don't forget to change the `keyStorePath` and `keyAlias`